dgaydukov/cert-aws/sa/files/sa.md

 Lambda are billed per request, so it's better for some small simple tasks.
 If you have highload with 10m hits per day, run simple ec2 is cheaper.
 When you create lambda you have to provide `role_arn`, the role which lambda assume and use to execute (default permissions include CloudWatch log creation).
 When you create lambda you can specify:
-* `Runtime` (default `nodejs12.x`) - which programing runtime (java/python/go/nodejs/ruby/dotnetcore) to use.
+* Runtime (default `nodejs12.x`) - which programing runtime (java/python/go/nodejs/ruby/dotnetcore) to use.
 You can also build your own runtime with `provided/provided.al2` which create Amazon Linux & Amazon Linux 2 ami.
-You custom runtime may run shell script, language included in Amazon Linux or compiled binary
+Custom runtime may run shell script, language included in Amazon Linux or compiled binary
-* `Timeout` (1-900 sec, default 3 sec) - max time of function execution.
-Once timeout over, lambda stop running your code and throw an error `Response:{"errorMessage": "2021-01-07T07:55:11.512Z 12e1e1ab-7d43-4dcc-90b4-0489274b6ecf Task timed out after 3.00 seconds"}`
+* Timeout (1-900 sec, default 3 sec) - max time of function execution.
+Once timeout over, lambda stop running your code and throw an error `Response:{"errorMessage":"2021-01-07T07:55:11.512Z 12e1e1ab-7d43-4dcc-90b4-0489274b6ecf Task timed out after 3.00 seconds"}`
+* Memory usage (128-10240 MB, default - 128) - you can allocate more memory if lambda does memory-intensive computing.
+Yet you can't manually configure cpu - it's allocated proportionally your RAM, so more memory allocation - means more cpu would be allocated.
+* Concurrency - number of request lambda can server at the same time.
+There are limits with up to 3k max (limits based on region from 500-3000).
+There are 2 types:
+    * reserved concurrency - creates a pool of requests that can only be used by its function, prevents using unreserved concurrency
+    * provisioned concurrency - initializes a requested number of execution environments so that they are prepared to respond to your function's invocations
+* DB proxy - rds proxy for your lambda that manages pool of connections and pass query to your rds.
+This can enable high concurrency without exhausting db connections.
+Once created you have to configure your lambda connect to proxy endpoint instead of rds endpoint.
 AntiPattern:
 * Long Running Applications (Lambda max time is 900sec (15 min).
 If you need some long running jobs you should consider EC2)
 * Dynamic Websites (it's better to use some programming language like java/node.js and deploy it to EC2)